 lawyer, teacher, construction worker, farmer all have their job to do and this functions only if their counterparts do their job.
 This is not supernaturalism, though it is a reference to objects more abstract than some others.
 We can point at the totality of a person but it is harder to point at the society to which they belong.
 We can point at an organism, but it is harder to point at its environment in totality and all at once.

-Additionally, this is how the organs, for example, derive their worth.
-“Do they function well?”
+Additionally, when we talk about an organism we do not talk about its atoms.
+We talk about organs, and their worth.
+“Do they function well?” we ask.
 Mother Nature asks through her process of Selection.
 The master craftsman asks the same question of his factory and its apprentices, and so do we, persons, ask of our efforts that compose our lives: “Do they function well?
-Do they serve the purpose?”
+Do they serve the purpose?
+What is their goal?”

 The organs’ worth is in their purpose and how well they achieve it: Not a surprising statement!
 But in light of our modern skepticism about value and purpose in the universe, maybe this statement is surprising.
 To Dennett, it should not be; it is, and should be, essential to our self-image.
 We are agents; we ‘rise above’; we act; we do things for purpose.
 We do things and not just have things done to us.
 Like the master craftsman, we are out of the loop of causes on the floor below.
 These are our components.We are their ’cause’, or at least, the point to which they strive!